-We all put on a bit of weight over the Christmas and New Year holidays, but did you know you can lose weight while riding your motorbike?
+We are bound to put on a bit of Christmas “pudding” over the coming holiday season, but did you know you can actually lose weight while riding your motorbike?

 It seems strange because most riding is a sedentary and social recreation.
 However, an 80kg rider will burn 40 more calories an hour riding a motorbike than driving a car.